Parihaka: Further resistance: The Fencers

-In June 1880, meanwhile, the road reached Parihaka and on Bryce's instruction, the Armed Constabulary broke fences around the large Parihaka cultivations, exposing their cash crops to wandering stock, crossed cultivations and looted Māori property.
+In June 1880 the road reached Parihaka, and on Bryce's instruction, the Armed Constabulary broke fences around the large Parihaka cultivations.
+This exposed their cash crops to wandering stock, crossed cultivations and looted Māori property.
 The New Zealand Herald reported the next Māori tactic as surveying began there: "Our position is a very unhappy one.
 We assign reserves for natives ... indicate (sites for) European settlement.
 The natives reply by building houses, fencing, planting and occupying our camping grounds."
 As soldiers and surveyors cut down fences and marked out road lines across fields of crops, Māori just as quickly rebuilt the fences across the roads.
 When soldiers pulled them down, Māori put them back up again, refusing to answer questions about who was directing them.
 When Te Whetu threatened in July 1880 to cut down telegraph poles, he was arrested with eight other men and taken to New Plymouth.
 For the Government, it was the beginning of a new campaign in which fencers were arrested, often being dragged off by force as they continued work on building fences.
 According to the Waitangi Tribunal, the arrests were invalid: the land was not Crown land and therefore it was the army, not Māori, who were trespassing.
 Nor were the actions of the Māori fencers a criminal activity.
 Yet the number of arrests grew daily and Māori began to travel from other parts of the country, including Waikato and Wairarapa, to provide more manpower.
 In one incident 300 fencers arrived at the roadline near Pungarehu, dug up the road, sowed it in wheat and constructed a fence, with a newspaper reporting: "They looked like an immense swarm of bees or an army of locusts, moving with a steady and uninterrupted movement across the face of the earth.
 As each portion was finished they set up a shout and a song of derision."